prometheus/docs/content/docs/guides/first_steps.md

 ## Configuring Prometheus to monitor the host

 We will configure Prometheus to scrape this new target.
-To achieve this, add the following job definition to the `scrape_configs` section in our `prometheus.yml`:
+To achieve this, add a new job definition to the `scrape_configs` section in our `prometheus.yml`:

 ```
-scrape_configs:
-  - job_name: 'prometheus'
-    static_configs:
-      - targets: ['localhost:9090']
   - job_name:  'node'
     static_configs:
       - targets: ['localhost:9100']
-        labels:
-          role: 'monitoring'
 ```

 Our new job is called `node`.
 It scrapes a static target, `localhost` on port `9100`.
 You would replace this name with the name or IP address of the host you're monitoring.
-We also add a label, `role` with a value of `monitoring`, to our time series.
-We're using this label to identify the role of the host being as being our monitoring server.
-You could add any label you want to the time series to help identify its origin.

 Now we restart our Prometheus server to activate our new job.

-Go to the expression browser and verify that Prometheus now has information about the time series that this endpoint exposes, you'll see a collection of new metrics, such as the `node_cpu` and `up` metrics.
-The `up` metric is useful and can be used to track the status of the node.
+Go to the expression browser and verify that Prometheus now has information about the time series that this endpoint exposes.
+Navigate to http://localhost:9090/graph and use the dropdown next to the "Execute" button to see a list of metrics this server is collecting.
+In the list you'll see a number of metrics prefixed with `node_`, that have been collected by the Node Exporter by our `node` job.
+For example, you can see the node's CPU usage via the `node_cpu` metric.

-More?
+One useful metric to look for is the `up` metric.
+The `up` metric can be used to track the status of the target.
+If the metric has a value of `1` then the scrape of the target was successful, if `0` it failed.
+This can help give you an indication of the status of the target.
+You'll see two `up` metrics, one for each target we're scraping: the Prometheus server and the metrics exported by the Node Exporter.